JetBrains/guide/site/dotnet/links/how-to-build-a-cloud-native-application-with-dotnet-and-aws/index.md

 When it comes to building cloud native applications with .NET, you can expect to use the full breadth and depth of AWS services to build modern applications.

 In this session, I will introduce key services you can use with .NET to build cloud native applications.
 Then I will discuss the AWS Toolkit for Rider which brings AWS services into our favorite IDE.
-Finally I will run a live demo of how to quickly bootstrap a cloud native application leveraging AWS services with .NET.
+Finally, I will run a live demo of how to quickly bootstrap a cloud native application leveraging AWS services with .NET.

 ### About the Presenter